ryand626/ryand626.github.io/README.md

 Dan helped me with Git stuff...or tried at least, I ended up using the GUI because the command line was being buggy

-Maya Saxena helped me with the redirect
+Maya Saxena helped me with the redirect, and also helped me with text shadows

 ===============================Internet that helped============================
 http://stackoverflow.com/questions/1150163/stretch-and-scale-a-css-image-in-the-background-with-css-only